Best Baby Formula 2021

 If you belong to a warehouse club, here’s some good news: you’ll find even cheaper prices on generic formula there.
 Sam’s Club’s Members Mark and JB’s Berkley & Jenson formulas are also made by PBM Products.

-FYI: Based on our hands-on inspection, we believe Kirkland Signature is made in the same factory that makes Abbott (Similac) formula.
+FYI: Based on our hands-on inspection, we believe Kirkland Signature is made in the same factory that makes Similac (Abbott) formula.
 Why?
-Check out this side by side comparison of formula tubs (Kirkland vs. Similac): note the exact same shape and markings.
+Check out this side by side comparison of formula tubs (Kirkland vs. Similac): note the exact same shape and colors.

 - Sam’s Club Members Mark: 48¢/oz.